 One part of recovery from addiction is slowly rewiring the reward circuitry of the brain.
 Laughing can help produce endorphins and make you feel good without feeling the need to turn to drugs.
 Bringing laughter into your recovery will show you all about not stressing about the small stuff and to make light of things.
 Laughter can also be stronger when shared with a group of friends and family.
 That was the mission of podcasters Chris and Dave in speaking freely about their own struggles with addiction but adding some humor to it to help make the recovery of others easier.

 Two recovering heroin addicts, Chris and Dave, met at a drug rehab center in Connecticut in 2011.
 Dave at the time was less than six months into sobriety working at a Jewish deli in Manhattan.
 Chris managed a sober living facility and was getting an undergraduate degree in psychology.
-Four years later after they both came up with the idea of the podcast at the Mountainside Treatment Center in 2011, they both had more stable sobriety and met in Manhattan to tape stories of their drug-fueled stories.
+Four years later after they both came up with the idea of the podcast in 2011, they both had more stable sobriety and met in Manhattan to tape stories of their drug-fueled stories.
 It started out with a small following to guests joining them to tell their own stories.

 There have been musicians like House of Pain and Three Dog Night, comedians like Artie Lange and Modi, Dr. Drew Pinsky, and even the touring manager of The Rolling Stones.
 These sober guests proved to be an inspiration to listeners struggling with addiction as well as guests who spoke out their journey out of the horrors of addiction.